The 2D Muskat Problem I: Local Regularity on the Half-plane, Plane, and Strips: Introduction and Main Results

 However, since aquifers typically sit on top of (or in-between) impermeable rocky layers, of particular importance are the cases when the domain is the half-plane $\bbR\times\bbR^+$ or the strip $\bbR\times(0,l)$ for some $l>0$.
 On these domains the fluid velocity must also satisfy the {\it no-flow boundary condition} $u_2\equiv 0$ on the flat bottom $\bbR\times\{0\}$ (as well as on the top $\bbR\times\{l\}$ in the strip case).
 Moreover, these settings allow one to model the physically relevant and dynamically interesting scenario of {\it invasion} by one fluid of a region initially occupied by another fluid.
-In this case we have $\{a\le x_1\le b\}\cap \Omega_{0}=\emptyset$ for some interval $[a,b]$ and the heavier fluid may then flow into the region $\{a\le x_1\le b\}$ underneath the lighter fluid, along the impermeable bottom layer (and on the strip, the lighter fluid can similarly invade a region occupied by the heavier one along the top boundary).
+In this case we have $\{a\le x_1\le b\}\subseteq \Omega_{0}$ for some interval $[a,b]$ and the heavier fluid may then flow into the region $\{a\le x_1\le b\}$ underneath the lighter fluid, along the impermeable bottom layer (and on the strip, the lighter fluid can similarly invade a region occupied by the heavier one along the top boundary).

 While well-posedness for the Muskat problem on the half-plane or on the strip follows via straightforward adjustments of the whole plane proof when the fluid interface stays away from the domain boundary, all the relevant estimates blow up as this distance decreases.
-In particular, the invasion scenarios above cannot be modeled using currently available results.
+(We note that the currently available local regularity results for IPM on strips apply only to solutions that are constant on the top and bottom \cite{CCL}, which is analogous to the Muskat interface not touching the boundary.
+In fact, vanishing of higher normal derivatives of the solutions on the boundary is required in \cite{CCL}, which is needed to avoid complicated boundary layer terms even for solutions that are just constant on the boundary \cite{DGL}.)
+In particular, the important invasion scenarios above cannot be modeled using existing results.
 Our first motivation is to remedy this by showing local well-posedness for the Muskat problem on $\bbR\times\bbR^+$ and on $\bbR\times(0,l)$ for all sufficiently smooth initial interfaces, including those that touch the domain boundary.
-We do this in Theorems \ref{T.1.1} and \ref{T.1.3} below.
+We do this in Theorems~\ref{T.1.1} and \ref{T.1.3} below.